 Taking a Deep Dive into the Mandala Wisdom

-In this article therefore, I shall be approaching the ten deities of the mandala in this perhaps rather curious order – not only making the distinction between the five ‘receptive’ and five ‘expansive’ deities, but also highlighting the polarities, or oppositions, within the mandala structure.
+In these articles therefore, I shall be approaching the ten deities of the mandala in a perhaps rather curious order – not only making the distinction between the five ‘receptive’ and five ‘expansive’ deities, but also highlighting the polarities, or oppositions, within the mandala structure.
 I very much hope that my readers will bear with me as we take this deep dive into the energetic complexity of the Dharmadhātu Mandala.
 I have no doubt that if you are willing to read the whole series and gain the necessary overview, you will find this information not only intellectually illuminating, but a powerful boost to your meditation practice.
-My intention here is to find a way of exploring and unfolding these deeper dimensions of the mandala wisdom, so as to make these powerful deities more accessible and directly supportive to us in our meditation practice, and so that we can come to recognise the dynamic suprapersonal forces of the mandala within ourselves.
+My intention here is to find a way of exploring and unfolding these deeper dimensions of the mandala wisdom, so as to make these powerful deities more accessible and directly supportive to us in our meditation practice, and to reveal the dynamics of the suprapersonal forces of the mandala within our somatic, or bodily-felt experience.

 To read the next article in this series please click here.